QR Code Data Types

 Tracking Compatibility

 QR codes with tracking enabled use a redirect URL to count scans before forwarding to your destination.
-This only works with URL-type QR codes.
+This works with URL-type codes, Smart QR codes (which redirect through SnapGlyph to apply the active rule), and Bulk-generated URL codes.

 Other data types (text, phone, email, WiFi, vCard) cannot be tracked because they don’t involve a web redirect.